Telephone numbers in the United Arab Emirates

 Telephone numbers in the United Arab Emirates (UAE) follow a closed telephone numbering plan.
-The UAE is assigned an international dialing code of +971 by ITU-T. Telephone numbers are fixed at seven digits, with area codes fixed at two or three digits.
+The UAE is assigned an international dialing code of +971 by ITU.
+Telephone numbers are fixed at seven digits, with area codes fixed at two or three digits.

 Area Codes

 Before 2000

 Subscriber numbers were 5- or 6- digits, with area code plus subscriber number totalling 7 digits.

 Current

 The overall structure of the UAE's national numbering plan is: